3 Reasons Why Salespeople Fail (and How to Help Them Succeed)

 1) Training and development

-Put in the hard hours at the beginning.
+Put in the hard hours in the beginning.
 This tactic will pay off quickly.

 Make sure you have a solid induction and onboarding system in place for new recruits.
 If you’re expecting them to learn on the job in the traditional ‘sink or swim’ style, you’re doing both parties a disservice.